Culf maps and edgewise subdivision: Decomposition spaces and Rezk completeness

 \begin{prop} Suppose $X$ is a Segal space.
 Then pulling back along the completion map $X \to \widehat{X}$ induces an equivalence $\RFIB(\widehat{X}) \to \RFIB(X)$. \end{prop}

 This is proved in the appendix.

-We finish the paper with the observation (\cref{prop twist rezk}) that in many cases it is not necessary to Rezk complete, namely when the decomposition space itself is Rezk complete, as is usually the case for decomposition spaces of combinatorial origin.
+We finish the paper with the observation (\cref{prop twist rezk}) that in many cases it is not necessary to Rezk complete, namely when the decomposition space itself is Rezk complete, as is usually the case for decomposition spaces of combinatorial origin (e.g.\ M\"obius decomposition spaces \cite[Corollary 8.7]{GKT2}).
 For this we first need a few results about Rezk completeness for decomposition spaces.